markus-brln/website/README.md

     - password: See back of the router
 - Go to `Network` -> `NAT` -> `Port Mapping` -> `Add Rule`
     - Set IP to `192.168.2.X` -> depending on which IP your machine got
-    - Public and Private port: 443, Protocol: TCP
+    - Public and Private port: 443 & 80, Protocol: TCP (Port 80 is needed for the ACME challenge by Let's Encrypt)
+    - Works a bit different on fritz box router in the UI

 ## Install cert-manager